LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/shared-ptr-class.md

 ### <a name="parameters"></a>Paramètres

-`sp` Le pointeur partagé à copier.
+*SP* pointeur partagé à copier.

-`ap` Pointeur automatique à copier.
+*AP* pointeur automatique à copier.

 ### <a name="remarks"></a>Notes